 Fun Facts about West Mayfield:

--The anchor street in West Mayfield is 37th Street, which is also Route 251.
+-The anchor street in West Mayfield is 37th Street on Route 251.

 -Before 37th Street was paved, it was a popular spot for Geneva College students to bobsled.